-- 2.1.
-LDPs are prepared by Local Planning Authorities (LPAs) to shape and guide development proposals to sustainable locations, and, hence, deliver the scale and type of growth identified for the plan period. - 2.2.
-They contain a strategy, local policies and site allocations to address growth opportunities and key issues, based on robust evidence.
-The purpose is to enable consistent and transparent decision making. - 2.3.
-The Denbighshire County Council (DCC) LDP 2006 2021 was adopted on the 4th June 2013.
-Whilst having passed the plan period, WG confirmed in September 2021 that the DCC LDP remains relevant to decision making in Development Management and planning appeals until it is replaced by the replacement LDP, see DCC AMR 2021. - 2.4.
-AMRs are an important instrument to assess the achievement of Local Development Plan (LDP) Objectives, effectiveness of local policy as well as progress with delivering development on allocated sites.
-Every LDP contains a monitoring framework that was subject to an independent examination.
-Besides monitoring local policy performance, AMRs also report on the impact of national changes on local authority areas. - 2.5.
-Every LPA is duty bound to produce an AMR for the adopted LDP under the obligations of Section 3 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
-After document finalisation, it has to be submitted to WG by the 31st October of each year and must be published on the Council's website.
+LDPs are prepared by Welsh Local Planning Authorities (LPAs) to shape and guide development proposals to sustainable locations, and, hence, deliver the scale and type of growth identified for the plan period.
+They include, for example, a growth and a spatial strategy, local policies, site allocation and a monitoring framework.
+LDPs are crucial to ensure consistent and transparent decision making in Development Management.

+AMRs are an important instrument to assess the achievement of LDP Objectives, performance of local policy as well as progress with delivering development on allocated sites.
+Monitoring frameworks are a fundamental part of the LDP and equally subject to an LDP examination.
+Besides monitoring local policy performance, AMRs also report on the impact of national policy changes on development in local areas.

+The Denbighshire County Council (DCC) LDP 2006 - 2021 was adopted on the 4th June 2013.
+Although being beyond the plan period, Welsh Government (WG) confirmed in September 2020 that the adopted LDP remains relevant to decision making in Development Management and planning appeals until it is replaced by a new LDP; see 'Letter from Welsh Government' in DCC LDP AMR 2021 Appendix 1.

+LPAs are duty bound to produce an AMR for their respective LDPs under the obligations of Section 76 of the Planning and Compulsory Purchase Act 2004 and Section 37 of 'The Town and Country Planning (Local Development Plan) (Wales) Regulations 2005.
+Every AMR has to be submitted to WG by the 31st October of each year and must be published on the Council's webpage.